Elections in Louisiana: Administration

 The only party labels originally permitted under Louisiana law were Democratic, Republican, and No Party; however, As of 2008, candidates may take the identity of any "registered political party".
 The primary has been used in statewide elections since 1975.
-The system was designed by then-Governor Edwin Edwards after he had to run in two grueling rounds of the Democratic Primary in 1971 before facing a general election against a well-funded and well-rested Republican, Dave Treen.
+The system was designed by then-Governor Edwin Edwards after he had to run in two grueling rounds of the Democratic Primary in 1971 (he won the primary runoff by 4,488 votes over then-state Senator J. Bennett Johnston) before facing a general election against a well-funded and well-rested Republican, Dave Treen.
 (Treen was elected governor under the new system in 1979, defeating five major Democratic candidates.)

 Louisiana is one of only five states that elects its state officials in odd-numbered years.
 Louisiana holds elections for these offices every four years in the year preceding a presidential election.

 Louisiana is one of 18 states with separate elections for governor and lieutenant governor, a process that has resulted in governor-lieutenant governor pairs from different parties.

 Between the passage of the Voting Rights Act of 1965 and Shelby County v.
 Holder (a 2013 Supreme Court case), changes to Louisiana election law required preclearance with the United States Department of Justice.
 In a 2020 study, Louisiana was ranked as the 24th hardest state for citizens to vote in.

 As of 2024, Louisiana is the only remaining state without auditable paper ballots, an established best practice for recounts and audits, in any jurisdiction.